Seteeri/Particle/README.md

 * Export to s-expr, XML, Orgmode, Markdown, HTML, PDF, ODT, SQL
 * Encryption - text and block-based
 * Web clipper
+* Alternate Interfaces
-* Touch/Mobile interface - due to power/battery constraints, an HTML frontend might be more effective than OpenGL/WebGL...
+  * Touch/Mobile - due to power/battery constraints, an HTML frontend might be more effective than OpenGL/WebGL...
+  * AR/VR - I do have a possible solution for this, moreso for AR...

 Possible: